Introduction and how to use this issue pack

 It is estimated that 60% of all groundnuts produced in Malawi are consumed in the household or sold in local markets.
 The other 40% are sold in the main processing, export, wholesale and retail markets.
 Of this, 25% is sold in Malawi, while 15% is exported to the UK, South Africa, Tanzania and Kenya.
 NASFAM Commercial, one of the big traders and institutional buyers, sells most of its nuts to the UK under a Fair Trade scheme.

 The greatest opportunity to increase groundnut farmers’ income lies in increasing yield.
 Currently, farmers’ yields are less than 50% of the potential for all varieties.
 Grading and effective post-harvest handling would enable farmers to negotiate for a higher price.
 One challenge is that some buyers offer the same price for graded and non-graded nuts.
 Collective marketing, which is not common, would also strengthen farmers’ voice and power in the value chain.
-(See item # 6 in this Resource Pack for an example of collective marketing.)

 In Malawi, small-scale groundnut farmers fall into two main categories: those that are organized and those that are not.
 The few farmers who are organized operate in clubs, associations and co-operatives with assistance from farmer organizations, NGOs and government departments.
 Assisting organizations include: NASFAM, CARD, World Vision, FUM, CUMO, OVOP, the Ministry of Agriculture, and the Ministry of Industry and Trade.
 There are over 100,000 groundnut producers in Malawi and 15,000 are NASFAM members.

-V. Further resources on the groundnut value chain in Malawi
+III.
+Further resources on the groundnut value chain in Malawi

 These are some of the organizations who are involved with groundnut processing and marketing in Malawi.